tangy1227/7100_voiceConversion/README.md

 ## To-Do
 * Evaluation metric: compare with the baseline
-    * get the trained model to test on more audio files
-    * possible to switch to a different vocoder
-    * test the difference shape for the `metadata.pkl`, especially the speaker embedding, and spectrogram
+    * Test out the vocoder performance by comparing the input mel-spec and calculated output mel-spec
 * Validation loss implementation
+* Possible to switch to a different vocoder

 ## Note (Update: 11/02)
 The current `metadata.pkl` has these speaker and utterance\